Skip to contents

 theme_minimal()

-1. Always use inflation adjustment for multi-year analyses: Comparing nominal dollars across years can be misleading.
+1. Use inflation adjustment for multi-year analyses: Comparing nominal dollars across years can be misleading.

 2. Be consistent with your base year: Use the same cpi_adj value for all data in an analysis.